spaceitup/checkout-android/README.md

 ## Disable grouping
 If all payment methods should be shown in their own cards then this can be achieved by providing a grouping Json settings file with an empty array.

-Example disablegroups.json file
+Example disablegroups.json file:
 ```
 []
 ```

-Code sample showing how to set the disabledgroups.json file in the Payment SDK
+Code sample how to set the disabledgroups.json file:
 ```
 PaymentUI paymentUI = PaymentUI.getInstance();
 paymentUI.setGroupResId(R.raw.disablegroups);